MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/deno.md

 For example, React is not there.
 But you can use an approach which is not tied to a runtime.

-You can loads from [JSPM](https://jspm.org/).
+You can load a script from [JSPM](https://jspm.org/), which provides a few line so you can import the packages you need from say NPM.

 > jspm provides a module CDN allowing any package from npm to be directly loaded in the browser and other JS environments as a fully optimized native JavaScript module.

-e.g.
+e.g. I learnt this in a tutorial on Deno.

 ```javascript
 import React from "https://dev.jspm.io/react";
 ```

+If you go to that URL [dev.jspm.io/react](https://dev.jspm.io/react), you'll see a few lines of JS content.
+Which is suitable for Deno or running on an HTML page (see the instructions on the JSPM site).

-The content of the requested file is:
+When I visited that URL, the content of that requested file was:

 ```javascript
 import { dew } from "/npm:react@17.0.1/index.dew.js";